Achievable logoAchievable logo

 Eczema or atopic dermatitis Chronic, relapsing inflammatory disease of the skin, first appears in early childhood, 25% cases progress to adult atopic dermatitis; increased risk of asthma and hay fever; familial history of allergy, atopy; filaggrin gene mutations may be seen; parakeratosis and hyperkeratosis seen; presents as itchy, erythematous, vesicular, maculopapular rash, with oozing and crusting; characteristically seen in flexures of the elbows and knees in children and face, scalp and extensor surfaces of the arms and legs in infants; common locations in adults include face, neck, hands

-Some type III hypersensitivity reactions can occur due to a persistent infection like subacute bacterial endocarditis and chronic viral hepatitis, and in autoimmune disorders like SLE.
-It can be seen after exposure to high concentrations of inhaled allergens like mold and hay in farmer’s lung.
+Some type III hypersensitivity reactions can occur due to persistent infection (for example, subacute bacterial endocarditis and chronic viral hepatitis) and in autoimmune disorders like SLE.
+It can also be seen after exposure to high concentrations of inhaled allergens such as mold and hay in farmer’s lung.

 Mechanisms of type IV hypersensitivity